ikosmidis/brglm2/README.md

 ### Improved estimation of the exponential of regression parameters

-See, also `?expo` for a method to estimate the exponential of regression parameters, such as odds ratios, while controlling for other covariate information, using maximum likelihood or various estimators with smaller asymptotic mean and median bias, that are also guaranteed to be finite.
-For example, `modML` is a logistic regresison fit, so the exponential of each coefficient is an odds ratio while controlling for other covariates.
+See, also `?expo` for a method to estimate the exponential of regression parameters, such as odds ratios from logistic regression models, while controlling for other covariate information.
+Estimation can be performed using maximum likelihood or various estimators with smaller asymptotic mean and median bias, that are also guaranteed to be finite, even if the corresponding maximum likelihood estimates are infinite.
+For example, `modML` is a logistic regression fit, so the exponential of each coefficient is an odds ratio while controlling for other covariates.
 To estimate those odds ratios using the `correction*` method for mean bias reduction (see `?expo` for details) we do

     expoRB <- expo(modML, type = "correction*")
     expoRB